Padawan-org/Padawan-Vagrant/README.md

 This command will rerun provision scripts.
 You can select which script you will want using `--provision-with=<name>` where `<name>` is the name of you provision script.

 ## Inspiration and Thanks
-This project is inspired by [Monitauro Vagrant Rails](https://github.com/pragmaticivan/minotauro_vagrant_rails) which is a virtual machine for Ruby on Rails Application Development.
+This project is inspired by [Minotauro Vagrant Rails](https://github.com/pragmaticivan/minotauro_vagrant_rails) which is a virtual machine for Ruby on Rails Application Development.

 Thanks to [Rachid Calazans](https://github.com/rachidcalazans) and [Danilo Alcoforado]()